 - Cheddar cheese and sour cream for serving

-- 4 1/2 tsp Cumin
+- 4 ½ teaspoon Cumin

-- 1 ½ tsp smoked Paprika
+- 1 ½ teaspoon Smoked Paprika

-- 2 tsp Oregano
+- 2 teaspoon Oregano

-- 2 tsp Ancho powder
+- 2 teaspoon Ancho powder

-- 1 tsp Cayenne Pepper
+- 1 teaspoon Cayenne Pepper

-- 1 tsp Garlic
+- 1 teaspoon Garlic Powder

-Add all ingredients to the slow cooker, minus the flour.
+- Add all ingredients to the slow cooker, minus the flour.
 Cook on high for 4 hours or longer (minimum of 2 hours).
 This can sit all day and simmer if you would like.

-In final hour add flour to a small dish and ladle liquid from the slow cooker into the flour and stir to incorporate.
+- In final hour add flour to a small dish and ladle liquid from the slow cooker into the flour and stir to incorporate.
 Once it is free of lumps add it to the slow cooker.
 This will thicken the chili.

-Serve in bowls topped with cheddar cheese and sour cream.
+- Serve in bowls topped with cheddar cheese and sour cream.

-If you enjoyed reading my Rich & Smoky Slow Cooker Turkey Chili recipe then you should probably like me on Facebook and follow me on Pinterest too.
+If you enjoyed reading Slow Cooker Turkey Chili recipe then you should probably like me on Facebook and follow me on Pinterest too.
 That’s what I would do at least, because if you don’t get to know me but you still use my recipe it is kind of like taking candy from a stranger, and your mom taught you not to do that.
 Don’t disobey your mom, subscribe to Fox Valley Foodie today.

 I always use wondra flour as a thickening agent, I'm thinking i should use less.
 Your opinion please.